Dorfold Hall: Nantwich and South Cheshire Show

 Dorfold Hall Park hosts the annual Nantwich and South Cheshire Show, a single-day agricultural show with trade stalls and ring displays organised by the Nantwich Agricultural Society.
 In 2006, the event drew an estimated 32,000 visitors.
 The show includes the Nantwich International Cheese Awards, established in 1897 and claimed to be the largest cheese exhibition in Europe.
-The 2007 Cheese Show attracted 2250 entries from around 24 countries.
+The 2007 Cheese Show attracted 2,250 entries from 24 countries.